-The course will take place on Mondays, from 17.00 to 18.30 in H1.07.
-It will start in Term 2.
-Classes are not accredited, there is a charge of £25 per term for non-Renaissance Centre students, and places are limited.
+Day & time of the class is yet to be confirmed, but they will start in Term 1.
+Classes are not accredited, and there is a charge of £25 per term for non-Renaissance Centre students.
 To register your interest in advance of the start of term, please contact Mrs Jayne Sweet, administrator of the CSR, at (firstname.lastname@example.org ), or alternatively, register through SkillsForge (this method will not be available until circa September).

 Please find below some of the texts we will read (which are subject to change depending on participants’ interests):